-Walk through downtown with your guide, exploring artisanal eateries and restaurants, highlights and off-the-beaten-path gems, in a dynamic mix of sightseeing, delicious food, and great stories.
-You will enjoy a progressive menu — from timeless recipes to innovative modern cuisine — that includes the unique Azorean pineapple, physalis and blackberry jams, and seafood and organic meat delicacies.
+Walk through downtown with your guide, exploring artisanal eateries and restaurants, highlights, and off-the-beaten-path gems in a dynamic mix of sightseeing, delicious food, and great stories.
+You will enjoy a progressive menu—from timeless recipes to innovative modern cuisine — that includes the unique Azorean pineapple, physalis, blackberry jams, and seafood and organic meat delicacies.
 You'll finish your discovery with homemade desserts such as passionfruit bavaroise or green tea ice cream!

-After, amble through town armed with recommendations from your guide or stop through any sights you may have missed the day before.
+After ambling through town armed with recommendations from your guide or stop through any sights, you may have missed the day before.

 On your whale watching tour, see if you can spot some of these behaviors: